myles2007/okta-aws-sso-scim-groups-connector/README.md

 # Operational Considerations
 I put this solution together quickly and in my spare time.
 My aim was to solve the general need, not solve the problem perfectlty.
 I welcome contributions and will likely introduce a few improvements myself, but for now there are a few things you should keep in mind if you choose to utilize it yourself.

- ## Group Names
-This application will only pay attention to group membership changes for groups beginning with the `AWS_` prefix.
-This prefix is not currently configurable.

 ## Group Renames

 Renaming a group in Okta will break ongoing syncrhonization.

 As noted in the [What it Does Not Do](#what-it-does-not-do) section, this application does not syncrhonize renames.
 As indicated in the [What it Does](#what-it-does) section, it only synchronizes group names which match exactly.

-To work around this limitation, create a new group with the desired name (remember, it must start with `AWS_`), migrate all membership from the existing group to the new one, and then delete the old one.
+To work around this limitation, create a new group with the desired name, migrate all membership from the existing group to the new one, and then delete the old one.

  ## Scalability